SpECTRE v2023.05.16

 • If necessary, pull requests can also be discussed at one of the weekly SpECTRE meetings.

-• Once a pull request is updated, the reviewers should either request further changes (removing the updated label) or tell the pull request author to squash their commits.
+• Once a pull request is updated, the reviewers should either request further changes or approve the PR.

-• Once all reviewers give the okay to squash, the author should rebase on develop and then squash their commits into one or more self-contained commits (such that the code will compile and pass all tests after each commit).
+• Once all reviewers have approved the PR or given the okay to squash, the author should rebase on develop and then squash their commits into one or more self-contained commits (such that the code will compile and pass all tests after each commit).
 The squashed commits will need to be force pushed.

 • Once all reviewers have approved the pull request, someone should ping the @sxs-collaboration/spectre-core-devs.
 If one of the original reviewers is a core developer, this is not necessary and the core developer can merge the pull request.